Alexander Grothendieck: Family and childhood

-Grothendieck was born in Berlin to anarchist parents.
+Grothendieck was born in Berlin on March 28, 1928, to anarchist parents.
 His father, Alexander "Sascha" Schapiro (also known as Alexander Tanaroff), had Hasidic Jewish roots and had been imprisoned in Russia before moving to Germany in 1922, while his mother, Johanna "Hanka" Grothendieck, came from a Protestant German family in Hamburg and worked as a journalist.
 (Note: Testimony by Pierre Cartier asserts that his mother was of Jewish German descent: "what I know of his life comes from Grothendieck himself".)
 As teenagers, both of his parents had broken away from their early backgrounds.
 At the time of his birth, Grothendieck's mother was married to the journalist Johannes Raddatz and initially, his birth name was recorded as "Alexander Raddatz."
 That marriage was dissolved in 1929 and Schapiro acknowledged his paternity, but never married Hanka Grothendieck.
 Grothendieck had a maternal sibling, his half sister Maidi.

 Grothendieck lived with his parents in Berlin until the end of 1933, when his father moved to Paris to evade Nazism.
 His mother followed soon thereafter.
 Grothendieck was left in the care of Wilhelm Heydorn, a Lutheran pastor and teacher in Hamburg.
 According to Winfried Scharlau, during this time, his parents took part in the Spanish Civil War as non-combatant auxiliaries.
 However, others state that Schapiro fought in the anarchist militia.